Company Logo - Home Link

 (1) The Old Exchange and Provost Dungeon, East Bay Street at Broad Street

-By the 1770s Charleston’s population was around 12,000 people, half of whom were slaves.
 In one year, over 7,000 black Africans were channeled through the city to other parts of the colonies.

-The city’s commercial center was Bay Street, anchored by the Custom’s House (Exchange Building) where public slave auctions were held outside and along the adjacent factors’ wharves.
+The city’s commercial center was Bay Street, anchored by the Custom’s House (Exchange Building), where public slave auctions were held outside and along the adjacent factors’ wharves.

-Other enterprises included brokers’ offices and a large number of merchants who catered to the maritime trade.
-Rope, tar, lumber, canvas, and nails were kept in good supply.
+Other enterprises included brokers’ offices and merchants catering to the maritime trade.

 Great sailing ships arrived with bulk cargo from Europe, while smaller boats and canoes arrived via the local waterways loaded with animal skins, corn, and other goods.

-Walk west on Broad Street, turn right on State Street, walk one block north and then left on Chalmers Street, one of the few remaining cobblestone streets in Charleston.
+Walk west on Broad Street, turn right on State Street, walk one block north, and then left on Chalmers Street, one of the few remaining cobblestone streets in Charleston.

 (2) The Old Slave Mart 6 Chalmers Street